omeka/omeka-s-enduser/docs/s-planning-tips.md

 How do you want to group items into sets?
 What metadata fields will your item sets use?
 Do your item sets have relations to each other or to items?

 **What do you want your data to do?**
 What properties are you going to want to consistently describe in your site?
 Do you want some of these to display with a different label - for example 'author' instead of 'creator' for books?
-Use a [resource template](content/resource-template.md) and change the label of the property.
+You can use a [resource template](content/resource-template.md) to change the public label of any property.

-In Omeka S, items and item sets can use other resources - items, item sets, and media - as properties; for example, you can make an item for William Shakespeare and have that item fill the 'creator' property for a 'Hamlet' item.
+In Omeka S, items and item sets can use other resources - items, item sets, and media - as properties; for example, you can make an item for "William Shakespeare" and have that item fill the `creator` property for a "Hamlet" item.
 How can your resources use this functionality?

 Do you want to use a set of terms (controlled vocabulary) for certain items?
 You might want to use [Custom Vocab](modules/customvocab.md).
 Or do you want to use a terms list created by the Library of Congress or the Getty?
 Then you might use [Value Suggest](modules/valuesuggest.md).

 ## Building a site
 With Omeka S, you can built your sites from scratch or quickly set up our in-built pages.
 It's also easy to use multiple sites to accomplish your goals.
+Build one site, then quickly copy it using the [Copy Resources module](modules/copyresources.md).

 **What pages do you want to include?** What kind of content do you want on these pages?
 How do you want to arrange them?
 Try sketching out a sample menu or wireframes for the site.
 Look at example sites by other organizations or people.
 Use those as guides as you build your pages.